Alcaraz stays perfect at ATP Finals with thrilling win over Fritz

 Alcaraz and Fritz had won their opening Jimmy Connors Group matches, and the Spaniard looked in real trouble when the American took the opening set in a tiebreak.
 Alcaraz faced break points in the second set but rallied back to draw level.

-Fritz began to tire, and Alcaraz broke to lead 4-2 in the final set before wrapping up the two hours and 48 minutes win by serving out to love.
+Fritz began to tire, and Alcaraz broke to lead 4-2 in the final set before wrapping up the win in two hours and 48 minutes by serving out to love.

+"It was pretty tight, I was struggling more than him in the first set," Alcaraz said.
+"I wasn't serving well, and I think he was pretty comfortable from the baseline, from everywhere."